fredrikaverpil/github/README.md

 ## Quick Start: setting up a new GitHub project

-1. Create a Personal Access Token with required permissions:
+1. Create a Personal Access Token (PAT) with required permissions:

    - Go to GitHub → Settings → Developer settings → Personal access tokens.
-   - Create a fine-grained token with "Contents: Read and write" and "Workflows:
+   - Create a fine-grained token with:
+     - "Contents: Read and write"
+     - "Workflows: Read and write"
-     Read and write" permissions.
+     - "Pull requests: Read and write"
    - Set the repository access to include your repositories

 1. Add the token as a repository secret:

    - Go to your repository → Settings → Secrets and variables → Actions.
-   - Create a new secret named `WORKFLOW_PAT` with your token value.
+   - Create a new secret named `SYNC_WORKFLOW_TOKEN` with your token value.

 1. Copy `templates/sync/sync.yml` to your repository's
    `.github/workflows/sync.yml`.